 When you log into PassCamp you're presented with a list of all your items, either passwords or notes.
 Passwords will be added to the list as you start to use PassCamp and sign up for new websites.
 Or, you can click on the + button in the bottom right corner of the window to add passwords or notes manually.

 You can also add new contacts by clicking on the + next to the Contacts heading in the left column and then entering the person's email address.

 You can review activity on your account by clicking on the bell icon in the top right corner of the window, which will show you a list of all the notifications received.

 When you sign up for a new website, the PassCamp browser extension will offer to save the details in your account.
-If you need help creating a strong password, you can also use the extension's built-in password generator which will generate a password for you.
+If you need help creating a strong password, you can also use the extension's built-in password generator (opens in new tab) which will devise a password for you.

 PassCamp also implements the zero-knowledge protocol, which means only you can access your password information.
-Even though your data is stored online using cloud storage, with zero-knowledge password proof, not even the PassCamp service providers can access your information.
+Even though your data is stored online using cloud storage (opens in new tab), with zero-knowledge password proof, not even the PassCamp service providers can access your information.

 Centralized blockchain technology (opens in new tab) is also used to track the history of all passwords and notes so you can always view a log of every change made to the item, whether by you or someone with whom you shared it.